Natural Herbs and Nutrients for Alzheimer's Disease treatment by Ray Sahelian, M.D.

 could restore a more natural sleep-wake cycle.
 Dr. Glenna A. Dowling, of

-the University of California, San Francisco, and her colleagues randomly
+the University of California, San Francisco, randomly

 assigned 50 nursing home patients with Alzheimer's to one of three groups